Expose the server in a subfolder

 Locationheader in responses must be prefixed with the subfolder path.
 For instance, if the server is exposed behind/subpathand the server sends a response withLocation: /mystream/index.m3u8, this has to be changed intoLocation: /subfolder/mystream/index.m3u8.

-If nginx is the reverse proxy, this can be achieved with the following configuration:
+When Nginx is the reverse proxy, rules described above can be implemented with the following configuration:

 location /subpath/ {